Ktal-g/OOSA-code-public/README.md

     searchObject.py: begins an object for sorting data makeData.py: makes data for testing algorithms
     randomWages.py: generates random wage data for testing algorithms

+## Week 3

+Week 3 covers

+***Aspects***
+* Geospatial packages: pyproj and gdal
+* A note on function input/output
+* Function fitting
+* A mention of pandas
+* Geospatial data formats; HDF5

+***Algorithm***
+* Douglas-Peucker line generalization

+### reproject

+Shows an example of using the dgal package to reproject raster or vector data.

+### function\_fit

+Shows an example of fitting a function to data.

+### pandas

+Shows an example of reading data into a pandas object.

+### hdf

+Shows an example of reading HDF data in to RAM, in this case using LVIS data.

+### line\_distance

+A function to find the orthogonal distance between a line and a point, to be used in the Douglas-Peucker line generalization algorithm.

+### data

+Contains data to be used in week 3's exercises.